Khashiev/Java0/README.md

 | Types |	Primitive types |
 | Operators |	Standard operations of primitive types, conditions, loops |

-According to Böhm-Jacopini theorem, any algorithm can be written using three statements: sequence, selection, and iteration.
+According to the Böhm-Jacopini theorem, any algorithm can be written using three statements: sequence, selection, and iteration.

-Using these statements in Java, you need to determine if the input number is a prime.
-A prime is a number which has no dividers other than the number itself and 1.
+Using these statements in Java, you must determine whether the input number is a prime number.
+A prime is a number that has no divisors other than itself and 1.

-The program accepts the number entered from the keyboard as input and displays the result of checking whether that number is a prime.
-In addition, the program shall output the number of steps (iterations) required to perform the check.
+The program will take the number typed on the keyboard as input and display the result of the test to see if this number is a prime.
+In addition, the program outputs the number of steps (iterations) required to perform the check.
 In this task, an iteration is a single comparison operation.

-For negative numbers, 0 and 1, display theIllegalArgument message and shut down the program with the -1 code.
+For negative numbers, 0 and 1, display the message IllegalArgument and exit the program with the code -1.

 Example of program operation: